Glycine—oxaloacetate transaminase

-Thus, the two substrates of this enzyme are glycine and oxaloacetate, whereas its two products are glyoxylate and L-aspartate.
+Glycine-oxaloacetate transaminase is an enzyme characterised from Micrococcus denitrificans that catalyzes a reversible chemical reaction that interconverts glycine and oxaloacetic acid with glyoxylic acid and L-aspartic acid.

-This enzyme belongs to the family of transferases, specifically the transaminases, which transfer nitrogenous groups.
+This enzyme is a transferase, specifically a transaminase, which transfer nitrogenous groups.
 The systematic name of this enzyme class is glycine:oxaloacetate aminotransferase.
-This enzyme is also called glycine-oxaloacetate aminotransferase.
-It employs one cofactor, pyridoxal phosphate.
+It is also called glycine-oxaloacetate aminotransferase.
+It uses pyridoxal phosphate as a cofactor.